Connect with us

 Perhaps such a code also should apply to the nine most powerful judges in the nation — those who make up the Supreme Court.

-Fix the Court, a nonprofit advocacy group, cites about 60 alleged ethics violations by Supreme Court justices in recent years, Thomas' possible conflicts of interest related to his wife and other justices accepting gifts and travel from groups that might appear before the court.
+Fix the Court, a nonprofit advocacy group, cites about 60 alleged ethics violations by Supreme Court justices in recent years, including Thomas’ possible conflicts of interest related to his wife and other justices accepting gifts and travel from groups that might appear before the court.

-“At a time when the Supreme Court has outsized power — over our personal privacy and care decisions, over who can vote and who wins elections, over who can marry and who can unionize, and so much more — it is critical that the branch, including those at its apex, are subject to transparency and accountability rules that measure up to its might,” said Gabe Roth, executive director of Fix the Court.
+“At a time when the Supreme Court has outsized power — over our personal privacy and health care decisions, over who can vote and who wins elections, over who can marry and who can unionize, and so much more — it is critical that the branch, including those at its apex, are subject to transparency and accountability rules that measure up to its might,” said Gabe Roth, executive director of Fix the Court.

-Legislation is currently being considered by Congress that will address some of those conflict of interest issues facing the Supreme Court and will more transparency.
+Legislation is currently being considered by Congress that will address some of those conflict of interest issues facing the Supreme Court and will provide more transparency.

 Whether that legislation will receive support from Republicans like Roger Wicker remains to be seen.